vannjo02/jsgames/readme.md

 text.
 And then upon checking passwords, I use password.encode('ascii'), to reverse the process.

 Things seem to be running ok, however there's still what appears to be a lot finnicky authentication with flask-login now.
-The system is retrieving data more slowly, or something, and flask-login sometimes returns that the user is not anonymous, and sometimes that they are logged in.
+The system is retrieving data more slowly, or something, and flask-login sometimes returns that the user is anonymous, and sometimes that they are logged in.
 This never happened with sqlite.

+I have also changed the password type from 'Text' to 'String'.
+This may be helping slightly, but the server is still seems to be unsure if someone is logged in at any given time, taking multiple refreshes to actually trigger the is_logged_in code.

 If one wanted to test this locally, just go to database.py and change 'DATABASE_URI' to the 'local' variable, and then comment out the DATABASE_URI line.

+Joshua Vannatter
+Clinton Akomea-Agyin